 So Chorizo & Chestnut soup is very much back in my repertoire!
 I even make it without exact ingredients.
 The sofrito is Italian/French mirepoix, not a typical Spanish sofrito of onions, tomatoes & red pepper.
 I use water instead of stock so that it is not too rich.
-I don’t tend to add the garlic or chilli so entirely optional.
+I don’t tend to add the garlic or chilli so this is entirely optional.
 A blob of yoghurt or a squeeze of lemon juice to add some acidity when serving is good.
-Sprinkling of parsley for visuals and served alongside a yummy glass of Fino or Oloroso.
+A sprinkling of parsley for visuals and served alongside a yummy glass of Fino or Oloroso.
 Buen provecho!

 Chorizo and Chestnut Soup

 Serves 6 & freezes brilliantly

 1 stick celery

 120g spicy (Picante) cooking chorizo, skinned and diced, Chorizo Iberico if possible.